 I never knew the world of show dogs, anyone that showed or even health tested.
 Throughout the years, I have gained knowledge and grown in what I am doing.
 I realize now not only the importance of health testing but also the importance of following the standard set out by the breed’s parent club – the Siberian Husky Club of America.
 You can learn more about this on our “Standard” page.

 As I said earlier, Matthew and I are very active with our Siberians, from playing at the park to going on runs and attending dock diving fun events.
 But, with the help from a mentor, I have learned that showing our Siberians is a great way to improve on what we are doing.
 In the ring I can see things that I can’t see anywhere else.
 Things that help me determine whether or not a particular Siberian is of quality.
 We’ve had a great time showing so far.
 Our first show in which we took three of our Siberians ended up being a very successful weekend.
-Since we started showing in 2015, we have championed two dogs in UKC and won a Reserve BIS in a baby puppy class which had eighteen puppies competing.
+We’ve since then caught the “show bug” and just can’t help but want to continue.